Private health facilities licensing

 - Intravenous sedation (only if greater than ‘conscious sedation’); or

-- Local anaesthetic (except provided by a general practitioner, or in general dentistry practice, or exclude by the Regulations*); or
+- Local anaesthetic (except provided by a general practitioner, or in general dentistry practice, or excluded by the Regulations*); or

-*The Regulations exclude health practitioners registered with a national board and authorised under law to administer local anaesthetic from the requirement to perform local anaesthetic procedures in a licensed facility only.
+*Under the Regulations, health practitioners registered with a national board and authorised under law to administer local anaesthetic are excluded from the requirement to only perform local anaesthetic procedures in a licensed facility.
 Topical local anaesthetic is also excluded.

-** There are currently 5 prescribed classes of health services listed in the Regulations:
+**There are currently five prescribed classes of health services listed in the Regulations: